Boy Abunda: Early life and education

-Boy Abunda was born as Eugenio Romerica Abunda Jr. in Borongan.
-He attended Ateneo de Manila University, where he took up Business Management.
-However, he did not finish that course because of his father's death.
+He attended his tertiary education at Ateneo de Manila University, where he took up Business Management.
+However, he did not finish it because of his father's death.
 He left Ateneo and worked in odd jobs to support himself.

-He graduated from Philippine Women's University with degrees Bachelor of Arts in Communication Arts in 2009, Master of Arts in Communication Arts in 2011, and Doctor of Philosophy in Social Development in 2016.
+He continued his tertiary education at Philippine Women's University and graduated with degrees of Bachelor of Arts in Communication Arts in 2009, Master of Arts in Communication Arts in 2011, and Doctor of Philosophy in Social Development in 2016.